CDRomatron/TWoCLoadRemover/README.md

 In your Livesplit folder, create a folder named TWoC and paste the .exe and the two .asl files in there.

+IMPORTANT FOR SPEEDRUN SUBMISSIONS: You will need to manually re-add the time spent in the credits during 106% as the timer will stay paused during this.

 ### Configuring

 It is highly recommended to use the [TWoC Wizard](https://github.com/CDRomatron/TWoCWizard) to initially configure the load remover, not this application, due to the complexity of it.